Eve Security Installer 2.2.20

 ./install-eve.sh --help # inspect available flags

-Pin to a specific version:
+Pin a specific chart version:

 Uninstaller: